Skip to content

 -ua-auto-2237

 What works in Safari for cross-document view transitions: Use auto on elements that have their id set.
-In this case, Safari/Webkit just copies the id as an view transition name, directly or with some prefix.
+In this case, Safari/Webkit just copies the id as an view transition name with some prefix.

 myid